 - Companies employing more than 20 full-time employees in the United States, operating from a physical office in the United States, AND having filed a tax return demonstrating more than $5 million in gross receipts/sales

-- Dormant companies which have been in existence for more than one year, are not engaged in “active business,” AND not owned (either directly or indirectly) by a non-U.S. individual
+- Dormant companies which existed on or before January 1, 2020, are not engaged in “active business,” AND not owned (either directly or indirectly) by a non-U.S. individual

-- Additional exceptions exist for certain financial institutions, charitable trusts, and pooled investment vehicles
+- Additional exceptions exist for certain financial institutions, tax exempt entities, and pooled investment vehicles

-The Secretary of the Treasury has one year to promulgate regulations for the CTA; the effective date shall be no later than Jan.
-1, 2021.
-The effective date of the forthcoming regulations will determine the exact filing timeline for reporting companies.
-Companies that were formed or registered prior to the effective date will have two years to comply.
-Companies that are formed or registered on or after the effective date will be required to report the beneficial ownership information at the time of formation or registration.
-Any changes to reported information must reported to FinCEN within one year of the change occurring.
+The CTA takes effect January 1, 2024.
+Companies that were formed or registered prior to the effective date will have one year to comply.
+Companies that are formed or registered on or after the effective date in 2024 will be required to report the beneficial ownership information within 90 days of formation or registration.
+Entities created in 2025 and after shall have 30 days to report.
+Any changes to reported information must reported to FinCEN within 30 days of the change occurring.